viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Localize only

-In this mode, the `cartographer` module on your machine executes the Cartographer algorithm itself locally to find its position on a map.
+In this mode, the `cartographer` module on your machine executes the Cartographer algorithm to find its position on a map.
+This mode is better when using motion planning because the map will no longer be modified.

 1. Configure your `cartographer` SLAM service:

     {{< tabs name="Localize only">}}
     {{% tab name="Config Builder" %}}

-The configuration is similar to the configuration for [updating an existing map](#update-an-existing-map), except instead of adding a data management service and configuring data capture on the camera and movement sensor, set a `Data polling rate (Hz)` on both.
+The configuration is similar to the configuration for [updating an existing map](#update-an-existing-map), where you want to select a `slam_map` for `cartographer` to localize on.
-The `cartographer` module on your machine polls the live LiDAR and IMU directly at these rates, whereas data capture is only used when data is being sent to the cloud.

     {{% /tab %}}
     {{% tab name="JSON Example" %}}